openspending/spendb/doc/model/design.rst

 Views and pre-defined visualizations
 ''''''''''''''''''''''''''''''''''''

-A frontend feature of OpenSpending is the option to display pre-defined visualizations on the resource pages for datasets and dimensions.
+A frontend feature of SpenDB is the option to display pre-defined visualizations on the resource pages for datasets and dimensions.
 These views show the (total) amount of all entries matching the individual dataset or dimension member (e.g. ``/cra/cofog1/3`` - all UK healthcare